BTS' Suga being investigated for riding e-scooter under influence of alcohol

 The singer, rapper and producer was found drunk by himself, fallen on the ground, after riding an e-scooter, also known as electric kickboard in South Korea on the night of Tuesday, August 6.

 A police officer in the vicinity found him and upon doing a breathalyser test, the rapper was found intoxicated.
-He was taken to Yongsan Police Station as per reports, where a fine was imposed and his license was suspended.
+The 31 year old was taken to Yongsan Police Station as per reports, where a fine was imposed and his license was suspended.
 As per the country's laws, electric scooters are considered in a similar category to cars when it comes to traffic laws.

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.